StackExchange/stack-blog/_posts/2010-11-29-the-pee-wee-herman-rule.markdown

 <blockquote>
-If we get an excellent user who asks a _good, thoughtful_ [game] identification question and sticks around in our community to participate, then it's worth allowing it in those rare cases as a high quality "getting to know you" fun question.
+If we get an excellent user who asks a <em>good, thoughtful</em> [game] identification question and sticks around in our community to participate, then it's worth allowing it in those rare cases as a high quality "getting to know you" fun question.
 </blockquote>